obaki102/ObakiSite/README.md

 # ObakiSite
-This is my personal web site that I created to mainly familiarize myself when trying new stuff.
+I created this personal website mainly as a way to familiarize myself with new concepts and technologies.

 # Rich text box
 This is made possible using the following packages: